Mathnerd314/stroscot/docs/Commentary/Meta.rst

 * Organize functions by functionality into expressive components. (`Uli Weltersbach <https://reasoncodeexample.com/2016/03/06/a-place-for-everything-and-everything-in-its-place-thoughts-on-organizing-source-code-by-type/>`__)
 * When two elements of an interface conflict, or are ambiguous, the behavior should be that which will least surprise the user; in particular a programmer should try to think of the behavior that will least surprise someone who uses the program, rather than that behavior that is natural from knowing the inner workings of the program. (`POLA <https://en.wikipedia.org/wiki/Principle_of_least_astonishment>`__)

+What are these principles useful for?
+Mainly wasting time.
+Practical decisions are are made by judging pros and cons.

 Non-principles
 --------------